sugi-13/Python-Flask/README.md

-## Hello everyone 😁 here is a simple tutorial of creating a python flask applicaiton
+## Hello everyone 😁 here is a simple tutorial of creating a python flask application

+Folder structure: